-The applicant is an individual who has been anonymized in the court documents to protect his privacy interests and identity.
-The defendant is News Group Newspapers, the publisher of Sun on Sunday.
+The applicant is an individual who was anonymized in the court documents to protect his privacy interests and identity.
+The defendant is News Group Newspapers, the publisher of the Sun on Sunday.
 The applicant applied for an injunction to stop the defendant from publicizing information concerning a sexual relationship the applicant had in 2011.
 On November 29, 2014, Justice Stewart of the England and Wales High Court granted the injunction for a short period to allow for the filing of further evidence.
-The defendant had agreed to give an undertaking not to publish the information concerning the applicant for seven days but was not prepared to give that undertaking to the court.
-Although the defendant did not refuse to keep the applicant anonymous, the defendant also did not agree to it.
+The defendant had agreed to give an undertaking not to publish the information concerning the applicant for seven days but was not prepared to agree to anonymity.

 On November 29, 2014, Justice Stewart granted a privacy injunction against Sun on Sunday to restrain the publication of information about the applicant’s alleged sexual relationship.

 The judgment was handed down on December 3, 2014.
 Writing for the Court, Judge Stewart held that the test in Section 12 of the Human Rights Act was satisfied, namely that the applicant was likely to establish that publication should not be allowed and, having particular regard to the Convention right to freedom of expression, the Judge noted that the defendant had given no substantive reason justifying publication as being in the public interest.
 The Judge went on to say that the information in the proposed material clearly engaged the Article 8 rights of the applicant and his family and he had to balance these with Article 10 of the European Convention on Human Rights.
 He concluded that the balancing exercise came down in favor of the applicant’s privacy rights.
 He said that if the information was published and it proved later to have been published wrongfully then damages would not be an adequate remedy.